zeek/zeekctl/doc/main.rst

 ``node.cfg``, and ``networks.cfg`` files.

-In the ``broctl.cfg`` file, you should review the BroControl options and make sure they are set correctly for your environment (for a description of every BroControl option, see the `Option Reference`_ section below).
-In general, the MailTo_ option is probably the most likely option that you will want to change.
+In the ``broctl.cfg`` file, you should review the BroControl options and make sure they are set correctly for your environment.
+Most options have default values that are reasonable for most users (the MailTo_ option is probably the one that you will most likely want to change), but for a description of every BroControl option, see the `Option Reference`_ section below.

 Next, edit the ``node.cfg`` file and specify the nodes that you will be running.
 For a description of every option available for nodes, see